Skip to main content

 When buying a vehicle

-When you buy a vehicle, make sure the previous keeper passes on the vehicle test certificate, or you may need to apply for a duplicate at the cost of £10.00.
+When you buy a vehicle, make sure the last keeper passes on the vehicle test certificate, or you may need to apply for a duplicate at the cost of £10.00.
 You can only request a duplicate certificate for a valid MOT.
-Expired certificates cannot be provided.
+Expired certificates are not available.

 A test certificate relates only to the condition of testable items at the time of the test and should not be regarded as: